bharathvarma008/Age-Detection-of-Indian-Actors/README.md

 The example code is in Python (version 2.7 or higher will work).

 # Dependencies
-import cv2
+.import cv2
-import pandas, numpy
+.import pandas, numpy
-import keras
+.import keras
-import sklearn
+.import sklearn

 # Description
 A computer vision system that can automatically detect age categories in an image, that is trained on 19k+ images.